nalinda05kl/IMDb_Yelp_Amazon_review_analysis/README.txt

-Please see the following information about the notebooks included in capstone project submission:
+Please see the following information about the notebooks included in capstone project:

+This poject was done in order to find the dependency of selected model's performance on reviews from different service providers (Yelp, Amazon & IMDb).
+I wanted to find whether a selected model's performance depend on the company when classifing good and bad reviews.
+Because, human beings have certain common properties when giving a good comment or a bad comment disreguard of the company they refer to.
+Main objective of this project is to find how relaiable a traind model on the reviews 1).
+Traind on mixed reviews, 2).
+Trained on company specific reviews.
+More details can be found in Project_Report.pdf frile.

+Basic information about some of the codes used in this analysis are given below.
+[For more information please send me a message : nalinda05kl@gmail.com]

 1. DataVisual.ipynb
 	This includes pre-processing and visualization of raw data.